Loading...

 Portion Control

-Prepare the paratha using whole grain or multigrain flour instead of refined white flour.
-Whole grains are digested more slowly.
+Prepare the paratha using whole wheat flour instead of refined flour.
+Whole grains digest more slowly, leading to a more gradual rise in blood glucose levels.

-Include a source of protein, such as a boiled egg or a small serving of yogurt, alongside your meal.
-Protein can help stabilize blood sugar levels.
+Add a source of protein, such as a boiled egg or a serving of yogurt, to your meal.
+Protein can help stabilize blood sugar levels by slowing down carbohydrate absorption.

 healthspan-mbl